nsporillo/GlobalWarming/README.md

 ## Roadmap
-+ Education Edition support
++ Support for non-spigot platforms.
-+ Incorporate Methane, since CO2 is not the only greenhouse gas that matters.
++ <strike>Incorporate Methane, since CO2 is not the only greenhouse gas that matters.</strike> Done!

 ## Related Science of Climate Change
 ### Atmosphere warms with more CO2 because of Greenhouse Effect